Akbarwp/Laravel-Chatting/README.md

     php artisan key:generate
     ```

-5. Setup database and Midtrans key in the `.env` file:
+5. Setup database and other key in the `.env` file:

     ```plaintext
     DB_CONNECTION=mysql